Resources for Dendrochronologists

-Being held 5-9 August 2013 in Abakan, Russia, this workshop will introduce participants to techniques of dendrochronology and conduct practical training sessions in the techniques.
+This summer school wil be held August, 12-24, 2018, in Cheryomushki, Khakassia, Russia.
+Participants will be introduced to techniques of dendrochronology and conduct practical training sessions in using these techniques.
 The instrumental and proxy records (tree-ring chronologies) will be used to place the climatic conditions faced in the management of trees, water, livestock, indigenous herbivores, and people and their needs in a proper long-term perspective.
-The interactions of participants at the summer course will spur research activities that lead to more sustainable development of natural resources in the Northern Hemisphere forest regions but will also introduce students to dendrochronological techniques that may apply to any type of climate reconstruction and environmental management.
+By understanding climate variability through time, managers and planners will be able to reduce the risk of failure in training the anticipated outcomes because of the changing characteristics of the climate.
+The interactions of participants at the summer course will spur research activities that lead to the more sustainable development of natural resources in Russia and surrounding countries, and will also introduce students to dendrochronological techniques that may apply to any type of climate reconstruction and environmental management.

-The EuroDendro conferences usually take place every two years at some location in Europe.
+The EuroDendro conferences takes place every two years at some location in Europe.
 EuroDendro is the traditional conference of the European dendrochronologists.
-In 2014, it wil be held in September 2014 in Lugo, Spain (details forthcoming).
+EuroDendro 2017 will be held 6-10 September 2017 in Tartu, Estonia.
 EuroDendro is a conference of the European Working Group for Dendrochronology and offers the opportunity to present on all topics of tree ring research and related fields of science (such as climatology, forestry, archaeology etc.).
 Although EuroDendro conferences are traditionally European meetings, all scientists are invited to participate.
 The Eurodendro meeting provides an opportunity to discuss exciting advances that have been made in tree-ring research, to consider the principal challenges and research questions we currently face, and the ways in which our field can address them.

 Tree-Ring, Climate, and Paleoclimatic Data